-^{}All dates listed are the final due dates for the quiz, homework, or discussion post.
-Work must be complete by 11:59PM EST.
+\All dates listed are the final due dates for the quiz, review or homework.
+Work must be complete by 11:59PM.

 Homework, Quizzes in MyMathLab.
 You must earn 80% on a MML assignment before you can take the quiz on that material.
-You can still work on the MML assignments for additional credit until December 11, but there will be a 5% penalty on work done after the original due date.
+You can still work on the assignments until April 22.